tokio-rs/website-next/content/tokio/tutorial/spawning.md

 got value from the server; success=Some(b"world")
 ```

-We now have key values set.
-However, there is a problem.
-The value is not
+We can now get and set values, but there is a problem: The values are not
-persisted **between** sockets.
-If a separate socket connects and tries to GET
+shared between connections.
+If another socket connects and tries to `GET`
-the `hello` key, nothing will be found.
+the `hello` key, it will not find anything.

 In the next section, we will implement persisting data for all sockets.